Fitness Testing

 Comparison to Norms

-If the results are being compared to norms, you must consider if the norms used the same protocol, and the subject population and age group are similar.
-Also, published norms may give the averages for a certain population, but this does not always indicate what is the desirable level for that particular parameter.
+If the results are being compared to normative values (norms), you must consider if the norms used the same protocol, and the subject population and age group are similar.
+Also, published norms and rating charts may give the averages for a certain population, but this does not always indicate what is the desirable level for that particular parameter. (see more about using fitness testing norms)

 Significance